 - The mattress comes with a warranty, so you claim it in case of any issues.

 A baby mattress’s lifespan depends on a wide variety of factors.
 You might be surprised to find out that your baby’s mattress has a lifespan of more than five years, which can seem like an eternity.
 You as the parent have control over when they should get replaced and what factors affect its life span in general.
 The lifespan of any mattress varies depending upon several different factors: who used it before you bought yours (newborns ), if there has been an accident involving blood-soaked sheets. etc. But don’t worry because most mattresses these days come with at least five years’ worth guarantee – so no worries about them lasting until eternity either way.

 How long can baby mattress last?

-The quality mattresses if use with manufacturer recommendations can last up to 5 years or more before they need replacing, but some will wear out much quicker than others.
-Cheaper beds tend not have the same longevity and quality as more expensive models.
+The quality mattresses if used with manufacturer recommendations can last up to 5 years or more before they need replacing, but some will wear out much quicker than others.
+Cheaper beds tend not to have the same longevity and quality as more expensive models.

 How often should you change crib sheets?